 If you’re looking for something more structured and designed, you can add more volume and texture to the top.
 Try also shortening the back and sides with a taper or fade.

 High fashion circles tend to refer to the Caesar as a French Crop.
 The name derives from the “French cut”, an Elizabethan mid-length beard style that is cut to frame the face.
-This therefore indicates that the French Crop sports a larger fringe.
+This, therefore, indicates that the French Crop sports a larger fringe.
+However, it’s often quite short and instead tends to have a tight skin fade.

 Furthermore, the French Crop today is often referred to cuts that feature more extreme angles on the sides as well as Undercut.
 The French Crop is a very manageable short hairstyle that still retains some volume for those unwilling to entire Buzz Cut territory.